 Trump promises 25% tariff on Mexico and Canada, extra 10% tariff on China

-US President-elect says measures will remain until countries stamp out illegal border crossings and drug trafficking.
+US president-elect says measures will remain until countries stamp out irregular border crossings and drug trafficking.

-United States President-elect Donald Trump has pledged to slap a 25 percent tariff on all goods from Mexico and Canada and an additional 10 percent on Chinese products in response to illegal border crossings and drug trafficking.
+United States President-elect Donald Trump has pledged to slap a 25 percent tariff on all goods from Mexico and Canada and an “additional” 10 percent tariff on Chinese products in response to irregular border crossings and drug trafficking.

 Trump said on Monday that he would impose tariffs on Mexican and Canadian imports on day one of his administration and that the measures would remain until the “invasion” of undocumented migrants and drugs came to an end.

-“Both Mexico and Canada have the absolute right and power to easily solve this long simmering problem,” Trump said on his social media platform Truth.
+“Both Mexico and Canada have the absolute right and power to easily solve this long simmering problem,” Trump said on his social media platform Truth Social.

 “We hereby demand that they use this power, and until such time that they do, it is time for them to pay a very big price!”